Reaction time Clause Samples

 Reaction time.
 The Initial Response Time is the time that passes from the receipt of the message until the first qualified response.
 Initial Response Time is measured in the contractor ticket tool.
 SL indicator Reaction time Required Service level for remediation Ticket priority 1 60 Minutes 4 Business Hours Ticket priority 2 3 Business Hours 8 Business Hours Ticket priority 3 8 Business Hours 24 Business Hours Ticket priority 4 24 Business Hours 96 Business Hours If the European Schools changes the priority of a message, the service level “Initial Response Time” restarts from this point.
 The contractor can only maintain the agreed “Initial Response Time” service level parameters for tickets that have been submitted according to the relevant support concept.

 Reaction time.
-4.1 Requirements for reacting time K-14 After receipt of the Customer’s sufficient complaint, the Supplier must have commenced corrective action before the following deadlines: Fault disturbance Description Example Deadline for com- mencing corrective action A A Fault which is critical to the solution of the Customer’s tasks, and where no reasonable work around is possi- ble. […] […] B A Fault which is critical to the solution of the […] […] Customer’s tasks, but where a reasonable work around according to the Supplier’s direc- tions is possible.
+4.1 Requirements for reacting time Fault disturbance Description Example Deadline for com- mencing corrective action C A Fault which is not critical to the solution of the Customer’s tasks, and where no reasonable work around is possible. […] […] D A Fault which is not critical to the solution of the Customer’s tasks, and where a reasonable work around according to the Supplier’s direc- tions is possible. […] […] E A Fault with no or insignificant impor- tance to the solution of the Customer’s tasks. […] […] K-15 To be sufficient, the Customer’s complaint must include the information stated in K-35a) - d).

 Reaction time.
 The reaction time is the period between the receipt of the error notice from the customer and the beginning of the elimination of the error with a first status message to the noticing customer.